haircommander/enhancements-1/keps/sig-node/2400-node-swap/README.md

 In the longer term, when this option would be very widely supported, this would no longer be a concern, hence this logic could be dropped.

-#### Evictions

-Since this KEP aims to revolve around basic swap enablement and leave more advanced features to follow-up KEPs, swap-based evictions are out-of-scope for this KEP (see the [summary](#summary) section above for more info).

 ##### Brief technical overview of swap and evictions